A BIG thank you to Bristol's businesses which have been so generous, donating over 50 prizes to our Annual Flea and Fair Raffle.

 BH&PS House Tour 2024

-Saturday, September 21st.
+Saturday, September 21, 2024

-The 2024 Walking Tour Season will begin in May!
+The 2024 Walking Tour Season has begun!!

 The American Association for State and Local History (AASLH) congratulates the Bristol Historical & Preservation Society, of Bristol, RI, for receiving an Award of Excellence for The Timeline of Enslavement in Bristol, RI.
 The Award of Excellence is part of the AASLH Leadership in History Awards, the most prestigious recognition for achievement in the preservation of state and local history.
 It is the first time in more than four years that a RI project has been honored.